 Prior to the presentation by Vipul Agrawal, Mr. Urukov noted some confusion about roles and rules within the Capacity Auction link.
 For example, a PDF that is watermarked as being from the September 2019 auction has an effective date in 2020.
 Similarly, a document from the 2020 auction is dated June 2, 2021.
 It appears they have not been frozen appropriately.
 Mr. Agrawal noted the concern, stating that the rules that are live at the time of the auction are held.
-Mr. Urukov added that some of the language in the slide deck has been changed in the June 2, 2021 version.
+Mr. Urukov added that some of the language in the slide deck has been changed in the June 2, 2021 version and a portion of the proposed Market Rule changes appear to already be reflected in the current Market Rules.